 Frequency Domain Analysis of Rectangular Pulse Shaped Signal

 The frequency domain response of the input signal convolved with the rectangular filter, shows a greater energy than that of the input signal, where there is an approximately 5dB increase in the maximum signal value in Figure 14, this is because the interpolation filter has not been normalised and is therefore applying a gain.
 It is important to note that the second and third sub plots are the same signal represented differently.
 The second subplot depicts the Fast Fourier transform (FFT) of the over sampled signal after it has been passed through the rectangular filter i.e. subplot one convolved with rectangular filter of length four.
-Where the first half of the frequency range is Beta×fn2 is sufficient to identify the key component frequencies of the signa.
+Where the first half of the frequency range is Beta×fn2 is sufficient to identify the key component frequencies of the signal.
 The third subplot illustrates a shifted FFT which is often the form utilised by the analysis tool in the lab.
 A shifted FFT is centred at zero, which is achieved by rearranging the output from the FFT with a circular shift producing the output shown in third subplot.
 It can be seen that the decay in the transition band is slow for a rectangular filter.

 Figure 14 – Frequency Domain of Square Pulse Shaped Signal